The Ascension of Marjorie Taylor Greene

 The freshman congresswoman from Georgia has positioned her Christian “family values” against what she considers to be “communism,” by which she appears to mean Representative Alexandria Ocasio-Cortez.
 In the Republican primary last year, she essentially ran against the Squad.
 Democrats, Greene claimed coolly in a January 2020 campaign video, “want to murder babies up until the day of birth”—a fiction also shared by Trump—“and they want to take away our guns.”
 It’s a common refrain for her: Abortion is “the greatest evil,” and women for gun control need to “grow some balls.”
 Before her Senate run, Greene accused House Speaker Nancy Pelosi of treason in a Facebook video: “It’s, uh, it’s a crime punishable by death, is what treason is.”
 A few days before her election night victory in November, Greene said in a Facebook Live interview, “The only way you get your freedoms back is, it’s earned with the price of blood.”

 Like any aspiring influencer, though, Greene was going to have to stake out her own brand.
 She made her own videos poring over QAnon drops, laundering them from further-flung websites onto social media platforms.
-In a series of now-deleted tweets supporting QAnon, the Atlanta-Journal Constitutionreported, Greene told her Twitter followers to message her and she will “walk you through the whole thing.”
-(Media Matters was tracking such posts all through the 2020 election cycle, in which they counted 97 congressional candidates who had “embraced” QAnon.)
-Some of her videos, Politico reported, pushed antisemitic conspiracy theories about constant QAnon-target George Soros.
-She adopted the style of other far right video demi-celebrities, doing stunts like targeting Muslim members of congress Ilhan Omar and Rashida Tlaib, attempting to track them down at the Capitol.
-She wrapped a fairly standard-fare GOP Islamophobic trope in maternalism: “I truly feel like as a woman in America, I really need to go talk to these ladies… as an American woman, as a business owner, as a mother—I have two daughters—I never want to see Sharia in America.”
+In a series of now-deleted tweets supporting QAnon, the Atlanta-Journal Constitutionreported, Greene told her Twitter followers to message her and she would “walk you through the whole thing.”
+(Media Matters was tracking such posts all through the 2020 election cycle, in which it counted 97 congressional candidates who had “embraced” QAnon.)
+Some of Greene’s videos, Politico reported, pushed antisemitic conspiracy theories about constant QAnon target George Soros.
+She adopted the style of other far-right video demi-celebrities, doing stunts like targeting Muslim members of congress Ilhan Omar and Rashida Tlaib, attempting to track them down at the Capitol.
+She wrapped a fairly standard-fare GOP Islamophobic trope in maternalism: “I truly feel like as a woman in America, I really need to go talk to these ladies … as an American woman, as a business owner, as a mother—I have two daughters—I never want to see Sharia in America.”

 Read more https://newrepublic.com/article/161222/ascension-marjorie-taylor-greene